yangh567/level4-project/manual.md

 ### The project is research type.It examined the classification performance of cancers and gene mutation status using single-based-substitution signatures.

+# (Note here, The automation for experiments is made , simply run "python automation_run.py" to finish all the steps below, or you can do it separately according to steps below, it takes some times to finish all experiments, so, please wait)

 ### Part 1 : To obtain data:

 * *1. you can skip this part as the data is separated and stored under "data/cross_valid"*